CommerceDataService/eu.us.opendata/README.md

 ## Installation
-Because this is currently a Github repository, installation requires a couple additional lines of code:
+As the library is currently available only via Github repository, installation requires a couple additional lines of code:

 ```{r install}
 #Install packages if needed